 For more information on the different video formats, see: Video Formats

-Common video sizes in use for podcasting and online streaming sites like YouTube are:
+Common video sizes (also known as video resolution) in use for podcasting and online streaming sites like YouTube are:

 It is important that you have your file setup for streaming.
 This way it will start playing after buffering a short time inside of the Flash or html5 players on your page.

 When you encode your video file, it needs to be setup for streaming for it to “progressively download” and play while downloading.
 Settings to look for in your video encoding software are things such as “hinted streaming”, “adaptive steaming” or just “streaming” in the output settings.
 There is some meta data in the file that are called Atom tags.
 These tags need to be in the front of the file to make the file stream while the file is downloading.